MikroElektronika/mikrosdk_click_v2/clicks/iotexpresslink/details.md

 ## Example Description

-> This example demonstrates the use of IoT ExpressLink click board by bridging the USB UART to mikroBUS UART which allows the click board to establish a connection with the IoT ExpressLink over the Quick Connect demo application without an AWS account.
+> This example demonstrates the use of IoT ExpressLink Click board by bridging the USB UART to mikroBUS UART which allows the Click board to establish a connection with the IoT ExpressLink over the Quick Connect demo application without an AWS account.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver, resets the click board to factory default settings, reads and displays the vendor model and thing name on the USB UART, sets the WiFi credentials, and attempts to connect to the AWS Cloud.
+> Initializes the driver, resets the Click board to factory default settings, reads and displays the vendor model and thing name on the USB UART, sets the WiFi credentials, and attempts to connect to the AWS Cloud.
 If the initial attempt fails and the error message "Failed to access network" or "Failed to login AWS (MQTT) broker" appears,